tongjingqi/Awesome-Agent-Reward/README.md

 - [Evaluation and Benchmarks](#evaluation-and-benchmarks)
 - [Contributing](#contributing)

 ## Introduction

 **What is Reward Construction?**

-Reward construction is the process of designing and implementing reward signals that guide AI agents toward desired behaviors and outcomes.
-It bridges the gap between human intentions and machine learning objectives, enabling agents to learn complex behaviors through reinforcement learning.
+Reward construction is the process of designing and collecting reward signals that guide AI agents toward desired behaviors and outcomes.

 **Why is Reward Construction Important?**

-As we transition from the "first half" (exam-based evaluation) to the "second half" (project-based interaction) of AI development, reward construction becomes crucial for:
-- Enabling agents to learn from environmental feedback
-- Supporting continuous learning from interaction history
-- Developing superhuman planning and reasoning capabilities
-- Moving beyond human-derived data limitations

-## The Second Half & Era of Experience
+**Background: The Second Half & Era of Experience**

 **The Second Half**: Transitioning from creating new methods and models to defining new tasks
 - **First Half Focus**: Exam-like tasks with universal methods (next token prediction, RL) and architectures (Transformer, GPT)